tfelix/bestia-docs/content/docs/mechanics/environment.md

 # Environment

-Bestia uses a sophisticated temperature and environment system to drive weather simulation and the effects on the players environment.
+Bestia uses a sophisticated temperature and environment system to drive weather simulation and the effects on the player's environment.

-These simulations should be based on certain basic values which are determined location-dependent, but can be changed by interaction with the players.
-Also natural changes through the world (seasons) should lead to an adjustment of these values.
-Due to the changes of the environmental values tiles have to be adapted to the world itself.
+These simulations should be based on certain basic values that are determined location-dependent, but can be changed by interaction with the players.
+Also, natural changes in the world (alternating seasons) should lead to an adjustment of these values.
+Due to the changes of the environmental values the environment areas have to be adapted to the world itself.
 These have to be adjusted anyway if they should change due to other local effects like fire or mining.
-The client must be informed about adjusted tiles.
+The client must be informed about adjusted environment areas.

 > Bestia Master enter the current world from another, not further mentioned dimension.
 During each incarnation
 > a name of this world is generated and in each cycle all Bestia Master entering the game will have this world name